openownership/bods-dev-handbook/style_guide.md

 *Adapt and adopt [OCDS style guidance for property descriptions](https://ocds-standard-development-handbook.readthedocs.io/en/latest/meta/schema_style_guide.html#field-and-code-descriptions) ?*

+'The top level of the schema is split between properties and definitions.
+The latter contains objects that may be re-used, by reference, in multiple locations across the schema.
+Each of these can be thought of as a “Class”, and its name is capitalized accordingly.
+Whenever you consider that an object or structure might be re-used in a different area of the standard, it should be included in definitions.'

+I think we are already doing this in practice for at least some 'definitions' via the 'components' file - e.g 'Addresses'?
+Would the adoption of this guidance just to be to state that explicitly?
+Or would this be some other change to the schema itself?

 *Markup within descriptions?*

 *How should a codelist be referred to?
 I suggest by its inferred title, capitalised. e.g. "...choose an item from the Unspecified Reason codelist...".
 And it would be translated for internationalisation.* - in the OCDS schema codelists are referred to in descriptions using camel case and aren't translated there.
 The titles in the codelist page are translated though.